Multirious/dotfiles/README.md

   why don't I just script them up my self?
 - home-manager is not a requirement if for whatever reasons I didn't install it.
 - The configs are built a lot faster than using home-manager.
-- I didn't use flake because they are mostly useless in this case, they are kinda hard to use, and I want this config to be portable as much as possible.
+- I didn't use flake because they are mostly useless in this case and they are kinda hard to use.
-  So, Nix is the only requirement

 [1]: https://blog.flowblok.id.au/2013-02/shell-startup-scripts.html